After a competitive review process, the following organizations were awarded grants during the 2022 Request for Applications cycle.

 21. Lumbee Land Development, Inc

-The Lumbee Land Development, Inc. project seeks to advance Lumbee agriculture by facilitating advocacy, networking, business assistance, educational opportunities, and training for our Native producers.
-They seek to better understand Native producers, collective resources, and the needs within their tribal food system, ultimately strengthening tribal food sovereignty.
+The Lumbee Land Development project seeks to advance Lumbee agriculture by facilitating advocacy, networking, business assistance, educational opportunities, and training for our Native producers.
+They seek to better understand their Native producers, collective resources, and the needs within the Lumbee tribal food system, ultimately strengthening tribal food sovereignty.
 We estimate a total of at least 150 Native producers will be served over the two-year grant period.